Poo Mazhai Pozhiyuthu: Production

-The film was primarily shot at Singapore and Japan.
+The film was primarily shot at Hong Kong, Singapore and Japan.
+It was a rare film where Vijayakanth did not play an action hero, the stereotype for which he was known during the period.

 Soundtrack

-Soundtrack was composed by R. D. Burman and lyrics were written by Vaali.
+The soundtrack was composed by R. D. Burman and lyrics were written by Vaali.
 The background score was composed by Shyam.
+The song "Nadhiya Nadhiya Nile" became popular.